-- Whilst it's cooking prepare your toppings: finely slice the spring onion, mashed the avocado with a tbsp lime juice and prepare the jalapeno.
+- Whilst it's cooking prepare your toppings: finely slice the spring onion, mashed the avocado with a tablespoon lime juice and prepare the jalapeno.

 - Take the nachos out of the oven, and serve straight away, with the mashed avocado on the side.

 Making tuna nachos in the air fryer: